How Long Should Concrete Cure Before Removing Forms

 The time of removal of formwork depends on how quickly concrete members gain sufficient strength and it depends on the following factors.

-Temperature – High temperature of concrete and surrounding at the time of placing concrete makes it achieve higher strength in shorter times.
-During winter, the strength gaining process becomes slower.
+A high temperature of concrete and surrounding at the time of placing concrete makes it achieve higher strength in shorter times.
+During winter, the strength-gaining process becomes slower.